faurehu/scaffold/README.md

 ## Run

-When you are done building a Docker image, there is no virtual computer running in the background.
+When you are done building a Docker image, there is no virtual computer running in the background yet.
 You now need to start a new project.

 You can call `sh scripts/new_project.sh` to launch a new project.